OneCrazyCoder/MMOGamepadOverlay/README.md

 *Note that the + signs in front of each number for the offsets don't do anything, I just put them there to help remind me that these are offsets rather than direct positions.*

+### Hotspot Array scaling

+A Hotspot Array using an anchor + offsets (as described above) can also have all the offsets scaled by a single scale value.
+This works the same as the global UI Scale and is combined with it, but only applies to the hotspots in that specific array.

+This is useful in games that allow scaling individual UI windows, allowing adjusting all hotspots related to that UI window with a single change.
+Simply add ``* scaleValue`` to the end of the anchor hotspot's property value to do this.

+To use the above example, let's say the LootWindow is separately set to 1.5x scale.
+In your custom profile, you could override the ``LootWindow=`` entry as follows, without needing to add entries for the rest of the hotspots:

+    [Hotspots]
+    LootWindow = 32x240 * 2.5

+Note that the 2.5 scaling will **not** be applied to the base 32x240 values in the above example, just the offsets from that point for the remaining LootWindow hotspots. ``* 250%`` is also valid.

 ### Quick remap of gamepad buttons

 If you want to completely swap some button assignments in your profile, but not go through every layer/etc to change each button's command assignments one-by-one, you can swap them quickly using the following syntax: